Splaktar/node-geoip-native/README.md

 This is used in production at [Playtomic](https://playtomic.com/) up to about 20,000 times a second.

-Benchmarks on my 2011 Macbook Air whilst running lots of software.
+Benchmarks on a 2011 Macbook Air whilst running lots of software.
 The test took the middle 10 results from 20 iterations and averaged them.
 The APIs are interchangeable so tests were identical.

 	geoip-native:	average: 1540.3ms / million lookups
 	geoip-lite: 	average: 8375.3ms / million lookups